pablodecm/phd_thesis/src/010_introduction.md

 can be used to predict and shape the future reality.
 The scientific method provides a formal framework for carrying out these investigations and checking the validity of the current description of our environment.
-Recorded experience of assumed known origin, also known as data, has a central role in updating these explicative theories, because it can provide quantitative or qualitative support to some candidate explanations over others.
+Recorded experiences of assumed known origin, also known as data, have a central role in updating these explicative theories, because it can provide quantitative or qualitative support to some candidate explanations over others.

-Direct sensory perception and personal information processing has a limited investigative reach and it is easily affected by subjective conditions.
-Well understood and calibrated instruments of measurement can be used instead for data acquisition, in controlled settings referred to as scientific experiments, so that quantifiability and precision are enhanced.
+Direct sensory perception and personal information processing have a limited investigative reach and are easily affected by subjective conditions.
+Well understood and calibrated measurement instruments can be used instead for data acquisition, in controlled settings referred to as scientific experiments, so that quantifiability and precision are enhanced.
 The same applies to theoretical modelling and experimental data analysis, where robust